junajiffle/aws_backup_cleanup/README.md

     ]
 }
 ```
-Now the maintenance activity is completed for the first instance.
+Now the backup has been taken for the first instance.
 Since we are performing it in a loop.
 The same actions will be carried out for the other instances attached to the LB.

 **5.Remove the old backups and AMIs along with the EBS volume snapshots that are no longer needed.**